 Mrs Sue Corrick and Mrs Hester Meacock are our SEND Governors.
-They have responsibility for monitoring and support the school on SEND matters.
+They have responsibility for monitoring and ensuring that the school is fulfilling its duties to children with SEND and support the school on all SEND matters.
 If you would like to meet with the SEND governors this can be arranged through the school office.